Changing the way we look at addiction

-Helping families and their loved ones affected by alcohol and drug addiction
+Interventions for families and their loved ones affected by Mental Disorders, Alcohol, and Drug Addiction

-We understand the impact of the addiction on the family.
+We understand the impact of the addiction and mental health on the family.

-When your family has reached its bottom, you don’t need permission to ask for help.
+When your family has reached rock bottom, you don’t need permission to ask for help.

 It is difficult if not impossible to see the situation from the stage.
 A clearer understanding most often comes from the view in the balcony.
 The intervention process helps families see from a different perspective.